Blog

 Effective ad hoc meetings often rely on the right tools.
 Here are some popular options:

-• Meeting room booking software: Tools like meeting room booking system streamline the process of finding and reserving a meeting space.
+• Meeting room booking software: Tools like meeting room booking system streamline the process of finding and reserving a proper space.

-• Sensors: Occupancy sensors automatically book meeting rooms when you enter for short meetings, saving time and ensuring availability.
+• Sensors: Occupancy sensors automatically book rooms when you enter for short sessions, saving time and ensuring availability.

 • Collaboration platforms: Slack, Microsoft Teams, and Zoom enable quick communication and virtual meetings.